 15. Mt.
 Kalatungan

 On the upper elevations, one can find enchanting mossy forests.
 Some hikers describe these as one of the most beautiful in the Philippines.
+Visitors to these mossy forests say that they have a unique spiritual experience navigating the forests with their bizarre formations.

 - Entry Point: Brgy.
 Miarayon, Talakag